Jordan national football team

-The Jordan national football team (المنتخب الأردني لكرة القدم), nicknamed Al Nashama (lit.
-The Chivalrous Ones), represents Jordan in men's international football.
+The Jordan national football team (منتخب الأردن لكرة القدم) represents Jordan in men's international football.
 It is under the jurisdiction of the Jordan Football Association.

-Jordan has played in five AFC Asian Cup tournaments, appearing in the final of a major tournament for the first time in the 2023 edition, finishing as runners-up.
-They also reached the semi-finals of the FIFA Arab Cup in 1988 and 2002, and have won the Arab Games twice, in 1997 and 1999.
-The team reached the WAFF Championship final on three occasions but never won it.
-The country qualified for their first FIFA World Cup in 2026.
+Nicknamed "Al Nashama" (lit.
+The Chivalrous Ones), Jordan has appeared in five AFC Asian Cup tournaments, achieving its best result in the 2023 edition by reaching the final and finishing as runners-up.
+The team also finished runners-up at the FIFA Arab Cup in 2025, won the Arab Games in 1997 and 1999, and reached the WAFF Championship final on three occasions.
+In 2026, Jordan qualified for the FIFA World Cup for the first time in its history.

 History

 Early history (1953–1996)

 The Jordanian national football team's first international match was played in 1953 in Egypt where the team were defeated by Syria 3–1.
-The first FIFA World Cup qualifiers Jordan took part in was for the 1986 tournament.
+The first FIFA World Cup qualifiers Jordan took part in were for the 1986 tournament.
+They failed to qualify for the World Cup in 1986.